Taipei Travel Guide- From Taipei to Shifen, Jiufen, Yeliu, Qingtong

 Traveling without a guide is never easy, the most worrying part is the transportation.
 After the 5 days at Taipei, I’m obliged to share this Taipei Travel Guide with all would be travelers to lessen the worries.

-All our worries about Taipei transport system came to nut when in less than an hour and after 2 successful rides I discovered that though the train system is extensive and looks intimidating, it is comprehensive as well.
-Tourists don’t even need a taxi……and I stick to that, in our 5 days over here, I spent about TWD$600 (USD$18.60) on train and less than TWD$500 or USD$16 on taxi (excluding the trip to Jiufen/Shifen).
+All our worries about Taipei transport system came to nut when in less than an hour and after 2 successful rides we discovered that though the train system is extensive and looks intimidating, it is comprehensive as well.
+In Taipei one don’t even need a taxi.
+And we stick to that, in our 5 days over here, each of us spent about TWD$600 (USD$18.60) each on train and less than TWD$500 or USD$16 on taxi (excluding the trip to Jiufen/Shifen).

-I go to check with the station staff to ask for a print out of my trip ( they can print out the last 3 trips per day), only to be shocked at the low price of the train fare.
+Honestly, I didn’t bother to check the price of the train fare when I travel, since I need to take it.
+It was only after a dozen of trips that I realized that the card value never seems to exhaust.
+I went to check with the station staff to ask for a print out of my trip ( they can print out the last 3 trips per day), only to be shocked at the low price of the train fare.
 Following is a print-out of some of my trips.
 Noticed that the average train fares is just TWD$20 or USD$0.60.

 The 3 Types Of Train In Taipei